ssmaity/SNE-PLUTO/README.md

 # SNe-PLUTO
-Supernova explosion using PLUTO Code.
+Propagation of blast due to Supernova explosion using PLUTO Code.

 PLUTO solves fluid equations by Godunov type schemes using a conservative discretization based on finite volume or finite difference methods.